![]() Click To Return To Main Page |

 They had sheep competitions, egg contests and so many quirky stalls selling animal things and farming devices and Freya bought a pair of slippers with horses on.
 Milking a 'cow'

-They were also selling clothing, jewellery, accessories, shoes, paintings, crafts, furniture and things like soap and honey.
-A lot of what was for sale were lovely handmade or very artistically created items.
+![]() They were also selling clothing, jewellery, accessories, shoes, paintings, crafts, furniture and things like soap and honey.
 There was also a variety of displays including ferrets and gundog training, shooting, archery and quad-biking.
 Did we mention it was a bit wet!

-I can't tell you how much there was to do there!
+![]() I can't tell you how much there was to do there!
 Even though it was muddy and raining, there were loads of people who were all very sensibly wearing their wellies (Wellington boots).
-They were selling loads of them and we were tempted but knew we'd never get them back on the plane.
-Australia has VERY strict customs laws (rules about getting into a country) and they'd have made us wash our wellies at the airport (see note about Uncle Mick's infamous shoe-cleaning method!)
 Handsome thing!

 An old British craft - making bee hives from straw